In addition to the many opportunities coordinated by the Elrod Center, Arkadelphia

 - Senior Activity Center - Meals on Wheels: Volunteers are needed to transport meals to families that are in need throughout our community.
 Deliveries are made five days a week and each route takes about an hour and a half.
 Route starting time is 10:30.
 Volunteers are welcome to sign up for multiple deliveries or you could do as little as one delivery a week or twice a month.
 Meals and containers are provided with volunteers using their own transportation.
 Contact Lisa Tallent or Cindy Rhodes at the Senior Activity Center, 1305 N 10th St. Arkadelphia, 870-246-9871 or firstname.lastname@example.org email@example.com.

 - Arkadelphia Head Start: Needs Spanish-speaking volunteers to act as teachers' aids.
-Other ways you can help is by reading a story; assisting with breakfast, snack and lunch; attending parent meetings; and cutting out educational materials and stapling papers for classroom teachers.
-Contact Carla Merkel at 870-246-8931.
+Other ways you can help include reading a story, volunteering at the receptionist desk and cutting out educational materials and stapling papers for classroom teachers.
+Contact Shana Gentry at 870-246-8931 sgentry@CADC.com.

 - The CALL Mall is a ministry that supports foster families by providing a place where they can “shop” for clothing, shoes, and toys for the foster children in their home.
 It also provides emergency items for children taken into care by DHS.
 CALL Mall volunteers are needed to help sort donations for these children.
 It’s a great way to volunteer & day/times are flexible.
-Contact Ardith Franklin at email@example.com or 870-246-5587 for more info.
+Contact Meg Scott at firstname.lastname@example.org or 979-651-8816 for more info.

 - Knit Unto Others volunteers are needed to knit or crochet hats and other items to be donated to various charity groups.
-Knit and crochet teachers/mentors are also needed for the children and for various projects.
-Contact Claire Gehrki at 870-245-2552 or firstname.lastname@example.org
+Contact Claire Gehrki at 870-245-2552 or email@example.com.

-- Percy and Donna Malone Child Safety Center (PDMCSC) needs volunteers to assist in prep work for annual events such as "Denim and Diamonds" in October, "Run the World" in November, and "Duck Derby" in April.
+- Percy and Donna Malone Child Safety Center (PDMCSC) Percy and Donna Malone Child Safety Center (PDMCSC) needs volunteers to assist in prep work for annual events such as "Denim and Diamonds" in October and "Duck Derby Festival" in April.
 This may include clerical work before the events, setting up the events, and/or working during the events.
-Volunteers are also needed to assist in creating a friendly and welcoming environment for children and families on site at the center.
-This may include organizing donations or doing service projects such as lawn care, painting, etc. Contact: Christa Neal at 870-403-6879 or email@example.com
+Volunteers are also needed throughout the year to assist in creating a friendly and welcoming environment for children and families on site at the center.
+This may include organizing donations, some client contact or doing service projects such as lawn care, painting, etc. Contact Christa Neal at 870-403-6879, or firstname.lastname@example.org

 - Chamber of Commerce needs someone to volunteer two hours a week or any time if possible.
 Would be filling packets, filing, doing office work, etc. Contact Shelley Loe at email@example.com.